Recipe for oatmeal cookies, just with a banana twist.

 - 1-1/2 cups oatmeal (old-fashioned or quick, not instant)

-Drop dough by tablespoons onto a baking sheet lined with parchment.
 Bake for 11 – 14 minutes until set and golden.
-Cool 5 minutes before removing from tray but do remove or will stick.
+Let cool for 5 minutes before removing from the parchment.

 Shop Your Pantry First